IBM/CodeEngine/README.md

   This shows how you can create an application from a bash script without the need to write your own HTTP server.
 - [bind-app](bind-app)<br>
-  This will create an instance of DB2 in the IBM Cloud and then ask Code Engine to bind it to an Application so we can access it from the App.
+  This will create an instance of Event Streams in the IBM Cloud and then ask Code Engine to bind it to an Application so we can access it from the App.
   The credentials, etc. will be injected into the App via environment variables.
 - [cecli](cecli)<br>
   Show how to invoke the Code Engine CLI from within an App.
 This can be used to then start additional Code Engine resources (Apps/Jobs) dynamically.